-Let’s take a detailed look at the Garmin 945, this is 2020’s most functionally rich triathlon watch that will excite the ‘proper’ triathlete and gadget-lovers alike, whilst it’s not cheap this review will steer you toward assessing if it’s right for you.
-In many respects the Garmin 945 is the Best Triathlon Watch …let’s see how and why.
+Here’s a detailed review of the Garmin Forerunner 945, this is 2022’s most functionally rich triathlon watch that will excite the ‘proper’ triathlete and gadget-lovers alike, whilst it’s not cheap this review will steer you toward assessing if it’s right for you.
+In just about every single respect, the Garmin 945 is the Best Triathlon Watch …let’s see how and why.

 Price - 91%91%

 Build Quality & Design - 92%92%

 Features, Including App - 99%99%

 Openness & Compatability - 98%98%

 The Garmin 945 looks like the Forerunner 935 but is a wholly new piece of faster and more capable kit.
 The true triathlon features from the 935 were initially tweaked and then notably expanded during 2020.
 The initial headlines at the launch were for the new SMARTs coming from Garmin PAY, Music and Maps but the FR945 is WAY more than a smart cookie.

 For once, it REALLY is a case that THE BEST TRIATHLON WATCH (935) has got better (945)

 Long Term Update – I have many thousands of miles of usage with 945, perhaps more than any other reviewer (yep, even him).
 I train a lot each week and it’s my main watch for my own usage as well as for comparison of triathlon/running tech for this site.
 For a functional watch for sport/triathlon, it CAN NOT be beaten and it does everything sporty to a high standard.
 It’s pretty good as a smart 24×7 watch but the Apple Watch 6 is better for that usage.
 That said, the 945 packs in many smart features that I’ve often made good use of; I tend to use the music and PAY more than maps.